![]() |

 Option 1, by high-speed train

 Hong Kong to Beijing in a single day!
-With the opening of the Hong Kong high-speed rail link on 23 September 2018, it's become possible to travel between Beijing and Hong Kong in a single day on a direct 300 km/h (186 mph) bullet train.
-It's more expensive than the sleeper, but you get to travel across China on one of it's impressive new high-speed railways while you admire the scenery, catch up on your reading and enjoy a beer or two from the bar car.
+Since the opening of the Hong Kong high-speed rail link on 23 September 2018, it's been possible to travel between Beijing and Hong Kong in a single day on a direct 300 km/h (186 mph) bullet train.
+You get to travel across China on one of it's impressive new high-speed railways while you admire the scenery, catch up on your reading and enjoy a beer or two from the bar car.

 See the Hong Kong to Beijing page for timetable, fares, photos & how to buy tickets.